 Dr. John Clifford, chief veterinary medical officer for the U.S. Department of Agriculture, said in the news release: "USDA worked with the FDA to ensure that the voices of livestock producers across the country were taken into account, and we will continue to collaborate with the FDA, the American Veterinary Medical Association and livestock groups to ensure that the appropriate services are available to help make this transition."

-Public health advocates are skeptical about asking drug makers to voluntarily restrict use of their products.
+Public health advocates are skeptical about asking drug makers to voluntarily restrict use of their products, the Associated Press reported.

 To learn more about antibiotic resistance, visit the U.S. Centers for Disease Control and Prevention.